AwesomePossum212/nametag-plus/.github/CONTRIBUTING.md

   - Add documentation to functions as already shown in the format "-->>(Function) [Tags such as [Yields] or [Returns SOMETHING]] nameOfFunction(parameter: type, parameter: type)" and add another minor comment underneath concerning what the function does.
 - Add a minor comment (--) to the end of any line that may be unclear.
 - Use Roblox Studio's absolute indentation feature to make consistent indents.
+- In tables, end every entry with a semicolon.
+This makes it easier to maintain large tables.

 **5 - Repository etiquette**